Guides/Safe AI Agent Execution with nono

 bash

-Each profile is a JSON file defining filesystem, network, and command access rules.
-The built-in claude-code profile allows access to the current working directory and common development tools while blocking sensitive directories and unrestricted network access.
+nono profile list shows both registry-managed packs and the built-in profiles (default, python-dev, node-dev, rust-dev, and more).
+The claude-code profile allows access to the current working directory and common development tools while blocking sensitive directories and unrestricted network access.

 bash